Eastern Meadowlark

 Range

-The eastern meadowlark is found in much of the eastern United States year-round.
+The Eastern Meadowlark is found in much of the eastern United States year-round.

 It also breeds in the northeastern United States and southeastern Canada.

-The eastern meadowlark is also found in Mexico, Central America, the Caribbean, and the northern tip of South America.
+The Eastern Meadowlark is also found in Mexico, Central America, the Caribbean, and the northern tip of South America.